mgerstner/buffer-overflow-training/examples/phone2overflow/README.md

     (network-ns) $ ~/sngrep/install/usr/local/bin/sngrep -q -d lo -N

 This will disable all the terminal output of the tool and restrict listening to the loopback device.
-For passing network packets to it you can simply use the netcat utility.
+For passing network packets to it, you can simply use the netcat utility.
 It can be installed this way:

     root # zypper in netcat-openbsd